abatula/MotionController/README.md

 Class for high-level control of the DARwIn-OP using the action editor/motion manager.

 This code belongs in a subfolder of /darwin/Linux/project/MotionController on the DARwIn-OP.
-The file motion_1024.bin belongs in the /darwin/Data folder.
-To compile, run 'make' in the MotionController folder.

-Any code that runs this may need to be executed from the parent directory (project).
-It also will probably require sudo privileges.
+If you have permissions errors (either running in C++ or Python) you may need to run it with sudo for admin privileges.

 System Requirements
 -------------------